bahadirbulut/terraform-azure-data-platform/README.md

 ## Overview

-This repository demonstrates a **production-ready Azure data platform** built entirely with Infrastructure as Code (Terraform).
-It showcases enterprise-grade patterns for modern data engineering with emphasis on **cost optimization**, **security best practices**, and **operational excellence**.
+This repository demonstrates a **production-style reference implementation** of an Azure data platform built entirely with Infrastructure as Code (Terraform).
+It showcases enterprise-oriented patterns for modern data engineering with emphasis on **cost optimization**, **security best practices**, and **operational excellence**.

 **What this platform provides:**
 - Complete medallion architecture (Bronze → Silver → Gold) for data processing
-- Secure, keyless authentication using Azure Managed Identity
+- Designed for keyless authentication via Managed Identity (RBAC), with examples
 - Centralized secrets management with Azure Key Vault
 - Comprehensive observability and monitoring
 - Automated ETL pipelines with Databricks